XPRESSyourself/XPRESSplot/docs/content/general-usage.rst

 General Usage
 #############

-XPRESStools is intended as a all-in-one toolkit and interface for analysis of sequencing data
+| XPRESStools is intended as a all-in-one toolkit and interface for analysis of sequencing data

 ======================================
-Sequence data
+Sequence Data
 ======================================
-Required format for all functions (unless otherwise noted in documentation).
+| Required format for all functions (unless otherwise noted in documentation).

 .. code-block:: python